The shape of dark matter haloes: results from weak lensing in the Ultraviolet Near-Infrared Optical Northern Survey

 We also require a term to describe the dark matter halo in the 1-halo term.
 Normally, an NFW profile is used to describe the density profile of a dark matter halo.
 However, the mass of the NFW profile does not converge when integrated to an infinite radius.
 Instead, we use a truncated NFW profile from \cite{BalMarOgu09} to describe the dark matter halo, which has a well defined total mass.
 The truncated NFW profile is

 where $x=r/r_s$ and $M_0=4\pi \rho_s r_s^3$.
 The truncation factor, $\tau=r_t/r_s$, describes the radius where the truncation term begins to dominate.
 For the remainder of this paper, a truncation factor of $\tau=10$ is used.
-The scale radius of the halo, $r_s$, is related to the virial radius ($R_{200}$) through the concentration ($c_{200c}$).
-The virial radius is the radius in which the average density is 200 times the critical density of the universe ($\rho_c$).
-This is related to the virial mass as follows:
+The scale radius of the halo, $r_s$, is related to the virial radius ($R_{200c}$) through the concentration ($c_{200c}$).
+The scale density, $\rho_s$, is related to the critical density and also depends on the concentration.